mandi-m/common-angular-questions/README.md

 By using Angular Flex Layout (`fxFlex` and `fxLayout`) and responsive breakpoints, you can easily control the size and layout of elements in your component based on the window's resize, resulting in a responsive and adaptive design.

-### **What negative effects can happen if an observable is subscribed to multiple times using the async pipe in one template?**
+### What negative effects can happen if an observable is subscribed to multiple times using the asynpipe in one template?**
 When you subscribe to a data source multiple times using the `async` pipe in Angular, you may encounter unexpected behavior.
 The `async` pipe is designed to automatically handle the management of subscriptions and data emitted by an Observable or a Promise.
 When you subscribe to a data source multiple times, these issues may appear:

 1. **Multiple Subscriptions:** Each time you use the `async` pipe, it internally subscribes to the data source.
 If you use it multiple times in your template, you'll create multiple subscriptions to the same data source.
 This can lead to performance issues and memory leaks.